Set Up a Cluster on Linux Systems#

 This configuration ensures that incoming HTTP requests are efficiently distributed among the cluster nodes.

-Virtual IP with Keepalived#
+Step 6: Configure a virtual IP with Keepalived#

 If you choose to use Keepalived to set up a virtual IP address for your load balancers, this section provides a basic example of configuration.